knpwrs/gulp-spawn-mocha/README.md

 }))
 ```

-This plugin uses mocha version `^2` and as of version `2.0.0` matches the
+This plugin uses `mocha` version `^3.0.0`.
+The major version of this plugin will
-major version of mocha.
-Please note that mocha is no longer a peer dependency
+match the major version of `mocha`, which is a peer dependency of this plugin.
-as peer dependencies are being deprecated.
-See [npm/npm#6565][npm] for more
-info.

 The plugin accepts these special options: